praks7v/BloggersUnity/README.md

 6. **Documentation**

-For detailed documentation, see the BloggerUnity Documentation.
+For detailed documentation, see the BloggersUnity Documentation.

 7. **Authors**